gkamer8/agrippa-pkg/README.md

 </node>
 ```

 Parameters, which are specified using the `<params>` tag, take a `name` attribute (unique only for non-shared parameters), a `dim` attribute, a `type` attribute, and an optional `shared` attribute.
 The `shared` attribute should equal "yes" or "no".
+It specifies whether a parameter name is meant to be unique; by default, parameters which share the same name (such as in a repitition) become independent values upon compilation.

 ## Repetitions

 Blocks may take a `rep` attribute, which defines how many times a block should be stacked on top of itself.
 Its outputs are passed to its inputs and so on.
 The number of inputs and the number of outputs need not match (they are matched based on order; note that if you want to use intermediate outputs, you must account for name mangling in repeated blocks).
 Even though the names of the outputs are mangled during repetitions, you may use the outputs in your markup with consideration to that fact: simply refer back to the name you specified, which is automatically mapped to the last name in the repetition.

+## Variable Bindings

+The `agrippa.export` function takes an optional argument, `bindings`.
+The `bindings` parameter is meant to be a dictionary of variables, set by the user, to replace areas in the markup file where the `var` function is used.
+For example, if an input tag has a `dim` attribute set to `"[var(image_width), var(image_height)]"`, a binding of `{'image_width': '512', 'image_height': '256'}` would set all occurances of `var(image_height)` to `512` and all occurances of `var(image_height)` to `256`.
+Note that in all cases, strings are used, since xml attributes require strings.

 ## Other Rules

 Each node in your file must have a unique title (name in ONNX).
 If it is inside a repeated block, the title will be mangled when it is converted to ONNX.
 Similarly, repeated output names will also be mangled.
-Parameter names should be unique only when they are not shared parameters; parameters inside repeated blocks will have their names mangled.
-Currently, name mangling simply appends an index to the name starting with 1.
+Parameter names should be unique only when they are not shared parameters; parameters inside repeated blocks will have their names mangled so that they are unique.
 Name mangling affects parameters, node titles, and output/input names separately.

 Any behavior not mentioned here is undefined.